This acorn squash with sausage recipe is super easy to make and an absolutely delicious way of taking full advantage of Fall!

 I’ve never eaten acorn squash this way, so I was really intrigued and wanted to try it.

-Not only did I find a great recipe from Kate S. Lyon, but also she substitutes cauliflower rice for white rice.
+Not only did I find a great acorn squash with sausage recipe from Kate S. Lyon, but also she substitutes cauliflower rice for white rice.

 Perfect for my low carb diet!